Refunds

 Stale Dated Refund Checks

 Refund checks should be cashed promptly.
 Checks not cashed or deposited within 180 days are considered stale dated.
 Cleveland State University is subject to regulations which require us to return stale dated refund checks to the program which generated the refund.
 A stale dated refund check originating from financial aid funds, including federal funds, will be voided and the funds returned to the originating program.
 Cleveland State will not reissue the check to a student.
 Please contact our office before attempting to deposit or cash any refund check that is older than 180 days.
+To request a reissue of a refund check that is less than 180 days old, please visit the Void Request form to submit your request.

 Mailing Address